gravitational/teleport/BUILD_macos.md

   * The `Rust` and `Cargo` version in [build.assets/Makefile](https://github.com/gravitational/teleport/blob/master/build.assets/versions.mk#L11) (search for `RUST_VERSION`) are required.
   * The [`wasm-pack`](https://github.com/rustwasm/wasm-pack) version in [build.assets/Makefile](https://github.com/gravitational/teleport/blob/master/build.assets/versions.mk#L12) (search for `WASM_PACK_VERSION`) is required:
     `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh`
-  * [`binaryen`](https://github.com/WebAssembly/binaryen) is required: Check if it's already installed on your system by running `which wasm-opt`.
-If not you can install it like `brew install binaryen`.

 ##### Local Tests Dependencies